Establishing inclusive businesses

 In many developing and emerging countries, people who belong to low-income groups cannot afford essential goods and services such as water, food, healthcare or electricity, or only in small quantities.
 Inclusive business ventures address these people and provide them with either income opportunities or relevant and affordable goods and services.
 As a result, the poor become part of economic value chains.
 At the same time, the inclusive businesses stay commercially viable.

-Despite the social and economic potential of inclusive business models, barriers remain that prevent inclusive businesses from reaching scale and fully leveraging their impact.
+Despite the economic potential of inclusive business models, barriers remain that prevent inclusive businesses from reaching scale and fully leveraging their impact.
 These barriers include:

 - Lack of information about markets,

 - Insufficient capacities among entrepreneurs and their target groups.

 iBAN enables change by empowering those who can make a difference.
 The initiative engages established inclusive businesses and policymakers in emerging and developing markets to increase knowledge and facilitate models and policies that address shared constraints to scale and replicate inclusive business models.

 The conditions for up-scaling and replicating inclusive business models are improved.

 iBAN is part of the strategy of the German Federal Ministry for Economic Cooperation and Development (BMZ) to promote cooperation with the private sector.
 It builds on experiences gained by German and international development cooperation actors in the application of inclusive business models.